Return From Battle

 that they haven’t ignored the word of God.

-And now I can see the spirits that linger
+and now I can see the spirits that linger

-around them.
+with them.

 Bianca Angelino ‘26